 VULCAN Polycarbonate Roofing Profiles are offered in a variety of shapes sizes and colors.
-Not only can our polycarbonates sheets used as roofing profiles, but the are also widely used for wall cladding, facades, greenhouse skylights, window replacements, indoor partition, security glazing, and even laminated bulletproof windows.
+Not only can our polycarbonates sheets be used as roofing profiles, but they are also widely used for wall cladding, facades, greenhouse skylights, window replacements, indoor partition, security glazing, and even laminated bulletproof windows.

-Back to VULCAN Polycarbonate Roofing Profiles.
-What follows is a brief summary of how the profiles are split and categorized.
+After introducing Polycarbonate Roofing Profiles, let's look at how the profiles are split and categorized.

 VULCAN Corrugated profiles are split into two main categories, circular and angular.

 Circular corrugations such as ROMA and Mini profiles are great for areas which require indirect sunlight penetration and are most common among greenhouse applications, as the natural haze of polycarbonate plus the refractive properties of the corrugations prevent sunburn, while retaining all of the solar properties necessary to promote plant growth.

 Angular profiles such as TRIMDEK, GRECA, JEMPAL, PUMA, and JAGUAR are normally used on industrial or commercial applications since they are designed to match metal profiles of the same pitch and depth, and normally spaced in between.